-This cucumber prawns canapé recipe is a classic party appetizer that's easy, elegant, and always a crowd favorite!
+This easy Cucumber Shrimp Canapés recipe is a classic party appetizer that's fast, elegant, and always a crowd favorite!

 When it comes to entertaining, I like to keep things simple.
 Grazing tables are a fun way to allow guests to pick and choose from a wide variety of appetizers and snacks.
-I love to include easy and elegant appetizers, like this Prawns Canapé recipe.
+I love to include easy and elegant appetizers, like this Shrimp Canapés recipe.

 🌟 Why you'll love this recipe

-I've been making these shrimp, cream cheese, cucumber bites for decades.
-They are always a huge hit at parties!
+I've been making these shrimp, cream cheese, cucumber canapes for decades.
+It's a great recipe to make for parties!

-- You only need 5 ingredients plus some herbs and aromatics.
+- You only need a few ingredients plus some herbs and aromatics.

 - These are easy to make in just a few minutes, thanks to shortcuts like using thawed frozen previously cooked shrimp.

-- They are the perfect party bite: a little crunch, a little sweet and savory, and succulent seafood in every bite.
+- They are the perfect party bite for your next gathering: a little crunch, a little sweet and savory, and succulent seafood in every bite.

 - These look fancy and sophisticated without much effort.